 Air Bubbles and Air Pockets

 Spa pumps are designed to be flooded & should not leak air or be allowed to cavitate by drawing in air, then sending the air through the hot tub heater.
-Ozone injectors should not be placed before the heater, which would reduces heater element lifespan and confuses hot tub heater sensors.
+Ozone injectors should not be placed before the heater, which would reduce heater element lifespan and confuse hot tub heater sensors.

 Bad Hot Tub Chemistry

 Poor hot tub water chemistry is damaging to spa heater elements, particularly low pH and Alkalinity and high hardness levels.
 Additionally, fill water that is naturally high in salt, lime and calcium can also promote a slower, but still premature death.
 Corrosion is an etching and rusting effect that happens to ferrous metals (made with iron).
 As water becomes acidic (low in ph) high in TDS or overly chlorinated, corrosion is accelerated and your heater element is most at risk.

 Hard Water Problems

 Hot tubs in hard water areas, or those that are filled from an onsite well can have trouble with metals and minerals.
 Lime & calcium can naturally collect on a heater element surface, forming a white coating.
 This layer of scale will slow heat transfer, resulting in lower efficiency, longer heater run time, and a higher internal element temperature.
 The plaque buildup will not let heat escape efficiently, and in time the element will essentially cook itself to death.
 Use a Pre-Filter to fill your tub with pure water, a lot cheaper than 300 gallons of mineral water!